mbeale0/Unity3D-CodeMash-Workshop/Labs/lab9.md

 Now just change the visibility to public, save your page and you are good to go!!

 ## Wrap Up
 Again, congratulations!
 Thanks for going through this course, I hope you enjoyed!
-I just have a few closing thoughts.